Free education to cost threefold

 - Constitutional provisions

-May 8, 2018-The government needs to ensure three times the funds currently allocated in order to guarantee constitutional rights of children to compulsory and free school education.
+The government needs to ensure three times the funds currently allocated in order to guarantee constitutional rights of children to compulsory and free school education.

 Article 31 (2) of the constitution says every citizen has the right to compulsory and free education up to the basic level (Grade 8) and free education up to the secondary level (Grade 12).
 The government requires an Act to enforce the provision by October 19 irrespective of the school a child goes to.
 Currently some 7.4 million students are studying in around 34,000 schools across the country.